 Yunnan Golden Monkey Facts

-- Firstly, the Yunnan Golden Monkey also bears other names, including the Golden Snub-Nosed Monkey.
-This alternate name also derives from the unique flattened shape of the nose.
+- Firstly, the Yunnan Golden Monkey also bears other common names, including the Golden Snub-Nosed Monkey.
+This alternate name rather understandably derives from the unique flattened shape of the nose.

-- Most notably, this breathtaking primate was believed extinct until the year 1962 when local residents, fortunately, rediscovered its presence in the region.
+- Most notably, researchers believed this breathtaking primate to be extinct until the year 1962.
+However, at that time, local residents fortunately rediscovered its presence in the region, to their astonishment.

-- In addition, the IUCN currently lists the species as Endangered due to its scant numbers and highly restricted habitat range.
+- In addition, and sadly, the IUCN currently lists the remarkable species as Critically Endangered.
+This ranking occurs due to a combination of its scant numbers and highly restricted habitat range.

 Yunnan Golden Monkey Physical Description

-The most distinctive feature of the Yunnan Golden Monkey remains its rather uniquely shaped nose.
-Yet this does not rank as its only distinguishing feature.
+First of all, the most distinctive feature of the Yunnan Golden Monkey remains its rather uniquely shaped nose.
+Yet this surprising physical characteristic does not rank as its only distinguishing feature.

 Also, in coloring, the bodies of both genders display combinations of brown and white fur.
 The heads show a covering of golden-brown guard hairs.
 On the males, these guard hairs usually grow longer than those of the female.